-ENO Contemporary is a Patrons group founded in 2005 to directly support ENO’s most innovative projects, new commissions, creative initiatives and groundbreaking collaborations across the arts.
+ENO Contemporary is a Supporters group founded in 2005 to directly support ENO’s most innovative projects, new commissions, creative initiatives and groundbreaking collaborations across the arts.
 This dynamic group enables ENO to commit to producing cutting-edge work and invest in new operas.

 In 2018/19 ENO will proudly present the world premiere of Iain Bell’s Jack the Ripper: The Women of Whitechapel.